Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-The measurement model is of the same form as the standard set of targets measurement model, and thus the trajectory measurement update is analogous to the target measurement update in \cite{Wil12}. \begin{theorem} Assume that the predicted distribution is of the \pmbm form \eqref{eq:PMBMdensityDefinition}.
-Then, the posterior distribution (updated with the measurement set $Z_k=\{z_k^1,\dots,z_k^{m_k}\}$) is of the \pmbm form \eqref{eq:PMBMdensityDefinition} with $n_{k|k} = n_{k|k-1} + m_k$, and
+The measurement model for sets of trajectories is of the same form as for sets of targets, so the update is analogous to the target measurement update in \cite{Wil12, GarciaFernandezWGS:2018}. \begin{theorem}[\tpmbm update] Assume that the predicted density of the set of trajectories is a \pmbm of the form \eqref{eq:PMBMdensityDefinition} and the set of measurements is $\{z_k^1,\dots,z_k^{m_k}\}$.
+Then, the posterior density of the set of trajectories is a \pmbm of the form \eqref{eq:PMBMdensityDefinition} with $n_{k|k} = n_{k|k-1} + m_k$, and {